pytorch/xla/master/_sources/contribute/bazel.md.txt

 executed.
-The `torch_xla` plugin tests are more complex: they require `torch` and `torch_xla` to be installed, and they cannot run in parallel, since they are using either XRT server/client on the same port, or because they use a GPU or TPU device and there's only one available at the time.
+The `torch_xla` plugin tests are more complex: they require `torch` and `torch_xla` to be installed, and they cannot run in parallel, since they are using either XRT server/client on the same port, or because they use a TPU device and there's only one available at the time.
 For that reason, all tests under `torch_xla/csrc/` are bundled into a single target `:main` that runs them all sequentially.